datacamp-content-public/courses-building-and-optimizing-triggers-in-sql-server/slides/chapter_1_4ac6d7e2ecae5b05febe9a86521c1950.md

 `@script`
-In order to update the 'MajorName' for just one student in view, we actually need to change the 'MajorId' in the Student table not to change the 'MajorId' column in Major table.
+In order to update the 'MajorName' for just one student in the view, we need to create INSTEAD OF UPDATE trigger.
 To do that, we declare a variable exactly like the one we create for the INSTEAD OF INSERT trigger. so we first join the Inserted table with the Major table to get the 'MajorId' column from Major table.
-Then update the 'Student' table joining the '@MajorId' from Inserted table with 'Student' table. to update other columns like 'City' we also join the column 'City' from Inserted table with 'Student' table.
+Then update the 'Student' table joining the 'MajorId' from the Inserted table with the 'Student' table. to update other columns like 'City' we also join the column 'City' from Inserted table with 'Student' table.

 ---